svenslaggare/StackJIT/README.md

 The VM supports the following types:

 __Primitive types__
-* Int: 32 bit integers.
+* Int: 32 bit integer.
 * Float: 32 bits floating point.
 * Bool: True or false.
+* Char: 8 bits integer.
 * Void: Only allowed in return type which indicates no return value.

 __Reference types__